Statistics Definitions > Propensity Score Matching

 A propensity score is the probability that a unit with certain characteristics will be assigned to the treatment group (as opposed to the control group).
 The scores can be used to reduce or eliminate selection bias in observational studies by balancing covariates (the characteristics of participants) between treated and control groups.
 When the covariates are balanced, it become much easier to match participants with multiple characteristics.

 What is Propensity Score Matching?Propensity score matching creates sets of participants for treatment and control groups.
 A matched set consists of at least one participant in the treatment group and one in the control group with similar propensity scores.
 The goal is to approximate a random experiment, eliminating many of the problems that come with observational data analysis.

 Matching designs can be bipartite, or non-bipartite.
-Bipartate is equivalent to sampling without replacement, while non-bipartate designs are equivalent to sampling with replacement.
+Bipartate matching is equivalent to sampling without replacement, while non-bipartate matching designs are equivalent to sampling with replacement.
 Bipartite designs are more common, but non-bipartite designs are available for the rare case when you want to reuse a member; For example, if you use the same control as a match for two or more treatment group participants.

 The basic steps to propensity score matching are: